 Pulling Mussels (From The Shell) is a typical Squeeze number to open with, with some similar slightly clumsy rhyming to Up The Junction.
 That is small point, though, as overall it is a fine, beguiling and catchy song, that mentions Camber Sands, I place I know well.
 It is followed by another great Squeeze single - the beautifully rumbling and tuneful Another Nail In My Heart where "here in the bar, the piano man's found another nail in my heart..." was a great line, delivered in the song's singalong chorus.

-Separate Beds is an intriguing slower number, again detailing doomed suburban relationships.
+Separate Beds is an intriguing slower number, again detailing another of those doomed, suburban seventies relationships.
 Misadventure is a throwback to the previous album's pacy new wave material while the slower I Think I'm Go Go is very Elvis Costello-esque.